TermOfficial/Scratch-Accelerometer/README.md

-# Scratch-Gyro
+# Scratch-Accelerometer
-Allows you to get gyroscope information from the device.
+Allows you to get accelerometer information from the device.